Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Pet Supplies20-28%Brand loyalty, subscription behaviour, consumables

-Sports & Outdoors17–25%Accessories strong; large equipment margin-thin
+Sports & Outdoors17-25%Accessories strong; large equipment runs thin margins

-Electronics5–15%High competition, price pressure, high return rates
+Electronics5-15%High competition, sustained price pressure, elevated return rates

 $2.5T

-Independent sellers made over $1 million each in 2024, a record high
+Independent sellers made over $1 million each in 2025, up 36% from 2024

 $15B